DIPlib/diplib/DIPthoughts.md

 -   The few functions in the current *DIPlib* that use an `ImageArray` as input or output will use tensor images instead.

+-   It seems that, at least in debug mode, the MEX-files with statically linked DIPlib are quite large.
+If the $rpath feature works well, we could keep DIPlib as a shared object, but if we need to set any runtime LD_LIBRARY_PATH again, we'll do static linking.

 The M-file code will need to be adapted:

 -   The `dip_image` object will not also double as `dip_image_array`